arungudelli/python.shiksha/content/en/problems/Unique-Number-of-Occurrences-python.md

 For example we have a Python array, and we need to check whether each element has unique number of occurrences.

-There are two ways to check if the Occurrence of every element is unique in the Python array.
+There are three ways to check if the Occurrence of every element is unique in the Python array.

+1. Using Brute force approach.
-1. Using Using dictionary
+2. Using Using dictionary or HashMap.
-2. Using `Counter()`
+3. Using `Counter()`.

 ## Problem Statement